Content on this page was generated by AI and has not been manually reviewed.

 11. Can SASE coexist with identity-based security tools I already have?

 Yes.
 SASE complements existing IAM, SIEM, and SOAR deployments.
 Look for vendors with strong integration capabilities to avoid silos and duplicative work.
-X vpn alternatives for privacy, streaming, and secure browsing on all devices

 12. Should I consider a hybrid SASE approach?

 A hybrid approach can work well for large enterprises with mixed on-prem and cloud assets.
 It allows a phased transition while maintaining critical on-prem controls.
+Microsoft edge free vpn review 2026

 Conclusion note no separate conclusion section